paperless-ngx/paperless-ngx/docs/api.md

 results:

 - `/api/documents/?query=your%20search%20query`: Search for a document
   using a full text query.
-For details on the syntax, see `basic-usage_searching`{.interpreted-text role="ref"}.
+For details on the syntax, see [Basic Usage - Searching](usage#basic-usage_searching).
 - `/api/documents/?more_like=1234`: Search for documents similar to the document with id 1234.